logigearcorp/docs.testarchitect.com/content/user-guide/variations/rules-for-creating-variations/linking-to-multiple-versions/_index.md

 back to home {Car Rental:1.2}{spanish}
 ```

-**Note:** At compile time \(just after a test run is launched\), when the operative variations for each project item are select, TestArchitect only concerns itself with effective variations.
+{{<note>}} At compile time \(just after a test run is launched\), when the operative variations for each project item are select, TestArchitect only concerns itself with effective variations.